DavidJKTofan/webrtc-demo/README.md

 # Live Demo

+First, set up and change the WHIP and WHEP URLs with their private keys.

+_Note: the URL keys are meant to be private._

+Connect the Repository to [Cloudflare Pages](https://pages.cloudflare.com/).

 Start the live stream on: [WHIP](https://webrtc-demo.pages.dev/whip) And by activating "Live Playback and Recording" on the [Cloudflare Dashboard](https://dash.cloudflare.com/?to=/:account/stream/inputs).

 Watch the live stream on: [WHEP](https://webrtc-demo.pages.dev/whep)

-_Note: the URL keys are meant to be private._
+_Note: I might start the live stream at random times, so it might not show anything most of the time._